The Bankrate promise

 7. Borrow from friends or family

-Know that you aren’t alone in this, too.
-Financial struggles affect many people, and your friends and family will likely understand your challenges the most.
-Even if they can’t help directly, they may be able to support you in another way once they understand your struggle.
+It’s important to know that you aren’t alone in this struggle.
+Financial challenges and road bumps affect many people, and your friends and family will likely understand your challenges the most.
+Even if they can’t lend you the cash you need directly, they may be able to point you in the right direction or support you in other ways.

 8. Increase your income